View navigation

 It may be that you're considering upgrading your surveillance equipment and want to know what NDAA compliance means, what it regulates, and, perhaps most importantly, how it affects you.

-From the outset, it's important to know that not all surveillance cameras are created equally, and if you work for a federal agency or want to do business with one, you must take specific care when choosing which surveillance equipment you utilize.
+From the outset, it's important to know that not all surveillance cameras are created equally, and if you work for a federal agency or any Law Enforcement and you want to do business with one, you must take specific care when choosing which surveillance equipment you utilize.

 Research is the key to ensuring that you understand the key features of video surveillance equipment and that you stay on the right side of this new legislation.